• Mattress Guides

 Tight top mattresses feature a single layer of polyester, cotton, or wool fabric stretched tightly across the surface of your bed.
 This provides sleepers with a firm and responsive sleeping surface.
 If you’re shopping on a tight budget, consider purchasing this style of innerspring mattress.

 Other innerspring mattress types to consider are Euro top and pillow top mattresses.
 These mattress styles are more durable, more expensive, and come with an additional layer of padding.
-This padding can foster a more comfortable and supportive sleeping environment for those with health conditions like arthritis or osteoporosis.
+This padding can foster a more comfortable and supportive sleeping environment for those with health conditions like arthritis or those seeking a mattress for osteoporosis, and plenty of them still qualify as excellent budget mattresses.

 About the author